English and Foreign Languages University

-The English and Foreign Languages University known as EFLU is a central university for English and foreign languages located in Hyderabad, India.
+The English and Foreign Languages University (EFLU) is a central university for English and foreign languages located in Hyderabad, India.
 It is the only such university dedicated to languages in South Asia.

 The university offers the study of English and foreign languages like Arabic, Chinese, French, German, Spanish, Italian, Russian, Japanese, Korean, Persian, Turkish in the areas of Teacher Education, Literature, Linguistics, Interdisciplinary and Cultural Studies.